pablobacho/esp32-manager/README.md

 A typical workflow could be:

 1. Device is booting for the first time.
-2. Initialize components.
+2. Initialize `esp32_manager` component.
+3. Register namespaces and entries.
-3. Start WiFi in AUTO mode.
+4. Start WiFi in AUTO mode.
 Being the first time, there is no SSID registered to connect to, so it will create an access point and wait for the user to connect to it.
-4. Using a web browser, user connects to AP and configures WiFi using *webconfig*.
+5. Using a web browser, user connects to AP and configures WiFi using the web configuration interface.
 After saving configuration, click *reboot*.
-5. Device reboots, initializes components and, again, starts in AUTO mode.
+6. Device reboots, initializes components and, again, starts in AUTO mode.
 This time there is an SSID and a password stored, so it will go to STA mode and try to connect to the given WiFi network.

 ## Roadmap